 Dr. Truong is a Colleyville, Texas native and earned her medical degree from the University of Oklahoma College of Medicine, where she was inducted into the Alpha Omega Alpha Honor Medical Society.
 Her internship was completed at Scripps Mercy Hospital in San Diego, CA. Dr. Truong returned to the University of Oklahoma to complete her dermatology training and served as a Chief Resident.
 She traveled to Atlanta to complete her Mohs Fellowship at Emory University.

-Dr. Truong is a member of the American Academy of Dermatology, American College of Mohs Surgery and the American Society of Dermatologic Surgery.
+Dr. Truong is a member of the American Academy of Dermatology, the American College of Mohs Surgery, and the American Society of Dermatologic Surgery.